w3b3d3v/buildspace-projects/Rust_State_Machine/en/Section_0/Lesson_1_What_Are_We_Building.md

 # Introduction to the Rust State Machine

-Welcome to the Rust State Machine tutorial.
+You've made it — hell yeah!
+Welcome to the Rust state machine tutorial :)
+This is Dani (@danicuki) and Yan (@nomadbitcoin) and we'll be your instructors.
+This project is for devs that want to get more into cryptography technology.

 This is a guided tutorial intended to teach readers the basics of Rust, Blockchain, and eventually the inner workings of the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk).